saumiya-uday/NearByATMs/README.md

 iOS 8.0 or later

-Before running the project reun "pod install" command on terminal and open the workspace
+Before running the project run "pod install" command on terminal and open the workspace

 ================================================================================
 PACKAGING LIST: